Natural Classic Gamine

 Critically, any style type can have any color season.
 And any style type/color season combination can be beautifully harmonious.

-But certain style essences do seem to have more in common with certain color palettes.
+But certain essences do seem to have more in common with certain color palettes.

 So again—any combination of style essences can have any color season.
 You could absolutely be gorgeous as a Natural Classic Gamine True Winter, for instance.